|

 pigments with more confidence and enjoy a greater scope in mixing.

-The lectures are accompanied by slides showing paintings by a variety of artists.
+presentations are accompanied by images showing paintings by a variety

 Boudin